What is a Multisig Wallet?

 A multisig wallet operates using a combination of cryptographic signatures and smart contract logic.
 When a transaction is proposed, it is stored within the wallet's smart contract, along with the required number of signatures.
 As signatories provide their signatures, the smart contract validates them against the public keys of the authorized parties.

-When a transaction is initiated, it is broadcasted to the signatories, who then sign it using their private keys.
+When a transaction is initiated, it is broadcasted to the multisig wallet’s signatories, who must sign it with their private keys.
 The smart contract then verifies if the required number of signatures have been collected.
 If the condition is met, the transaction is considered valid and can be executed on the blockchain.
 Otherwise, it remains pending until the necessary approvals are gathered.

 Once the required signatures are collected and verified, the smart contract executes the transaction.
 If the transaction involves transferring assets, it updates the wallet's balance accordingly.
 In the case of a function call to another smart contract, the multisig wallet's smart contract forwards the call to the target contract.